-Drop in vaccine demand has some places turning down doses
+US drop in vaccine demand has some places turning down doses

 Nirav Shah, director of the Maine Center for Disease Control and Prevention and the president of the Association of State and Territorial Health Officials, said now that everyone qualifies to get vaccinated, public health officials are encountering three groups: “not able,” “not now” and “not ever.”

-The first group, he said, isn’t able to get their shots because they don’t have time.
+The first group, he said, isn’t able to get their shots because there’s some kind of barrier.
 The “not nows” have earnest questions about vaccine safety, efficacy and whether they need the shot.

 He said they’re not prepared to write off “not evers,” but instead are “working to find trusted messengers like doctors, family members, community members” to give them good information.